tommaso-ruzzon/tommaso-ruzzon/README.md

 Hi!
 My name is Tommaso Ruzzon.

-I am particuarly interested in the applications of ML and NLP in Economics.
+I am particularly interested in the applications of Machine Learning and Natural Language Processing in Economics.
-In my work as a Research Assistant at LMU and ifo Institut, I have gained experience in data analysis and data visualisation in R and Python.
+I have extensive experience in data analysis and data visualization using R and Python.
-I am currently expanding my knowledge on SQL and Business Intellingence softwares such as Tableau.
+Currently, I am expanding my knowledge of SQL and of Business Intelligence softwares such as Tableau.

-I hope my repositories below can showcase my work:
+I hope my repositories below can properly showcase my work:

-- honour_politeness is a project I developed from start to finish: I investigate how politeness on Twitter is influenced by historical cultures of honour in the US South.
+honour_politeness: This is a project I developed from start to finish, investigating how politeness on Twitter is influenced by historical cultures of honor in the US South.
-- political_speeches contains links to Colab notebooks I wrote as part of a larger project on the analysis and classification of German political speeches and surveys.
+political_speeches: This repository contains links to Colab notebooks that I created as part of a larger project focused on the analysis and classification of German political speeches and surveys.